AvramRobert/buccaneer/docs/documentation.md

    val mysuggest = option("-s", "--suggest").msg("Returns a list of input suggestions")
    ```
 *  **Text width**
-   * The overall text width per text block in a MAN page is alterable.
+   * The overall line width per text block in a MAN page is alterable.
 Width is defined in terms of
    the desired number of characters per line.

 *  **Indentation**